The Spiritual Life Center

 Carol Schickel LCPC

 Carol Schickel is a psychotherapist with more than 20 years of experience in working with adults and adolescents.
 She provides counseling for individuals and couples to help clients resolve past trauma and hurt and discover an emotionally healthy and aware life that brings a full sense of well- being.
 Carol also offers coaching related to life transitions, with a particular passion for engaging with young adults.
 She is available for people of all faiths including clergy and other caregivers.
 Carol also provides leadership for retreats and workshops, and she serves as a consultant with several faith-based groups.
 Carol can assist in using health insurance for her services.
-She is an ELCA rostered Associate in Ministry and a Licensed Clinical Professional Counselor
+She is an ELCA rostered Deacon and a Licensed Clinical Professional Counselor

 Karol Weigelt LPC